 Taking aromatic and sweet fruit and pairing it with an aromatic and sweet herb and giving them both a nice long soak in a liquid that will dissolve and take on the properties of both of those aromatic and sweet things?
 GOOD THINGS HAPPEN HERE!
-It doesn’t get a whole lot easier than this, friends.
+It doesn’t get a whole lot easier than strawberry vodka, friends.

 Here’s the thing, though, they have given all of their lovely redness to the vodka rendering it a gorgeous deep pink hue.
 Those strawberries have given their glory to that vodka.
 Don’t worry.

 It should smell like the pure essence of strawberries.
 If you taste it, you may find it a little powerful for straight sipping.

 Uses for Strawberry Basil Infused Vodka

 Use in equal amounts in place of Grand Marnier or other liqueurs in your fruit salads.
 It’ll bring a whole new dimension of flavour to the party.

 Add a tablespoon to your next strawberry pie.
 It will boost the strawberry quotient.

 Likewise, add a tablespoon or two to your next homemade ice cream recipe.
 It brings flavour, to be sure, but also helps prevent the ice cream from freezing rock hard.

 Add a tablespoon or two (for adults only, obviously) for an ultimate strawberry milkshake.

 Use in cocktails!
 Seems obvious, right?
 But those cocktails will be memorable!

 You can scale this up or down as much as you’d like.
 Don’t feel like you have to commit to an entire quart jar of infused vodka.
 I think you’ll find more uses for it, but if you’re concerned at the expense or quantity, please reduce it and start off with a pint!

 You don’t have to use the besty-best vodka here, but you also shouldn’t go for the cheapest of the cheap.
 Ask the clerk at your liquor store for a middle-of-the-road vodka that is decent for sipping or mixed drinks.

 You could speed the process by lightly patting with paper towels, but that’s up to you.
 I prefer to let them dry for 30 minutes in a colander or on towels on the counter after washing.

 You get the best flavour extraction if you shake this once or twice a day while infusing.
 Will it be disastrous if you forget?
 Nope.

 You don’t want to let this sit uncovered for long because alcohol DOES evaporate so quickly, so move fast when you use it.
 For best results on flavour retention, replace the lid immediately after pouring.

 Speaking of storage options… if you want this to taste like fresh strawberries forever and ever amen, follow the instructions for straining and store your strained, tightly lidded, infused vodka in the freezer.
 Bonus: it’ll be good and chilled for cocktails and fruit salads!

-- Fresh strawberries, washed, air dried, and hulled
+- Fresh strawberries washed, air dried, and hulled

-- fresh basil leaves, washed and air dried
+- fresh basil leaves washed and air dried

 - fair quality vodka

-- One clean canning jar with a new, two-piece lid
+- One clean canning jar with a new two-piece lid

 - Cut strawberries into pieces and load into the jar, layering in the basil leaves among the strawberries.
-You shouldn’t squish the strawberries into the jar, but you should fill it full and to within ½-inch of the rim of the jar.
+You shouldn’t squish the strawberries into the jar, but you should fill it full and to within 1/2-inch of the rim of the jar.

 - Important Note about the Basil: For a quart jar, add 2 large or 4 small basil leaves.
 For a pint, add 1 large or 2 small basil leaves.

-- Fix the lid tightly in place on the jar and shake vigorously 4 or 5 times.
+- Pour in the vodka.
+Fix the lid tightly in place on the jar and shake vigorously 4 or 5 times.
 Let the vodka infuse in a cool, dark place for 3 days.
 Open the jar and sniff… Does it smell strongly of strawberries?
 You're ready!
 You can strain it into a clean jar and store in a cool dark place for up to a year as long as the temperature doesn't fluctuate.
 For optimal flavour retention, strain out the fruit and basil and store, tightly lidded, in the freezer.